Fudan-iGEM/2024-wiki/src/software.md

 #### Category similarity

-Our software also considers the [category labels from the iGEM Registry](https://parts.igem.org/Categories). .
-In iGEM registry, each part can have multiple classification labels, and each category includes several levels of subcategories.
+Our software also considers the [category](https://parts.igem.org/Categories) information from the iGEM Registry, where each part can have multiple classification labels, and each category includes several levels of subcategories.

 To be specific, our software calculates the number of shared categories and assigning a weight to each category based on its hierarchical level.
 This approach ensures that parts with similar functional annotations are given higher similarity scores.